thoughtbot/maybe_haskell/book/applicative/follow-the-types.md

 *applicative functors*.

-By using `fmap`, we reduced our problem space and isolated the functionality we're lacking; functionality we'll ultimately get from `Applicative`:
+By using `fmap`, we reduced our problem space and isolated the functionality we're lacking, functionality we'll ultimately get from `Applicative`:

 We have this: